Important questions for self-publishers to ask

-Longueville Media is able to provide a national bookshop distribution service for a small charge.
+Longueville Media can provide a national bookshop distribution service through our distribution partner Dennis Jones & Associates.
 We view having your book for sale in bookshops as a great marketing exercise.
 You will be unlikely to retire on the returns, but it allows you to tell people that your book is available through their local bookshop.

 Who will market my book?

 Longueville Media can help you create a marketing plan for your book and provide ideas for obtaining reviews and markets where you might gain access to your potential readers – and future clients.

 This is up to you, however we usually recommend that you print around 50 copies of your book upfront.
 We say this because when you release your book you will want the freedom to give copies away to those clients and prospects mentioned above.
 If you feel constrained by only having, for example, 10 copies at hand then you will not be making the most of your hard work.

 The more you print, the more the unit price decreases, but the true economies of scale really kick-in at around 700+ copies (depending on the book).
 If you are printing a few hundred or less, then the economies of scale in terms of unit prices do not drop dramatically.

 That being said, we urge you to be realistic about numbers.
 We are always reluctant to have our clients print too many.
 We often suggest that the ideal number is to estimate how many copies you believe you will be able to move in the first 12 months after publication.
 There’s nothing more demoralising than having boxes of unused books sitting around in boxes!

 How many books can I print?